 how we can influence change now to build a different future.

 Needless to say, economists are integral to creating change and shaping the circumstances of people, planet and profits.

-Upon graduation, you could be looking at a variety of job opportunities including but not limited to:
+Upon graduation, you could be looking at a variety of jobs in economics including but not limited to:

 Business development manager